pruthesh18/mlh-localhost-github/README.md

 ## Running the application:

-To run this application locally, you'll need to:
+To run this application locally, you'll need to: Email id,phone no etc...

 * Clone this repository:
 ```